learningequality/ka-lite-installers/osx/release-docs/README.md

 ### How to set a custom KA Lite data folder:

+**Note:** To prevent loss of data, backup your existing KA Lite data folder first then manually create the new data folder.

- 1. Stop the KA Lite server from running.
+1. Stop the KA Lite server if running.
- 2. Set your custom KA Lite data folder in the `Preferences` dialog.
+2. Select your custom KA Lite data folder in the `Preferences` dialog.
 3. Click `Apply`.
 This will update the `KALITE_HOME` environment variable.
- 4. Launch a new Terminal session to use the updated `KALITE_HOME` environment variable.
- 5. Run `kalite manage syncdb --noinput`.
- 7. Run `kalite manage setup --noinput`.
- 8. Run `kalite manage retrievecontentpack local en /Applications/KA-Lite/support/content/contentpacks/en.zip`.
- 9. Start the server again by clicking on `Start KA Lite` in the menu option.
+4. Start the server again by clicking on `Start KA Lite` in the menu option.
+This will take a few minutes to complete and you will be notified when KA Lite is already running.

-**Note:** You can specify another content pack archive that you've downloaded from http://pantry.learningequality.org/downloads/ka-lite at the `retrievecontentpack` step above.
-Make sure you download the content pack archive for the installed version of KA Lite.
+**Note:** Under Mac OS X El Capitan, you have to press `Cmd+Shift+N` to create a folder in the path control panel because it does not display a `New Folder` button.
+We suggest you create the destination data folder before doing this.

 ## Uninstall KA Lite